4-Fun-Coins/volume-resource/nft-deployment.md

 ## Final thoughts

-If you are having trouble understanding the deployment and would like to launch a collection through the `Volume INO` please contact the volume team [here](mailto:contact@volume.quest) for assistance.
+If you are having trouble understanding the deployment and would like to launch a collection through the `Volume INO` please don't hesitate to contact the volume team [here](mailto:contact@volume.quest) for assistance.

 Resources: